fzillo/ML-vs-GOAP-Unity/README.md

 ML-Agents from Unity-Technologies in Version v0.5 https://github.com/Unity-Technologies/ml-agents

-Sploregs GOAP Implementation (included in this Project) https://github.com/sploreg/goap
+Sploregs GOAP Implementation
+https://github.com/sploreg/goap

 Developed in Unity 2018.2.5f1.

 How to get it to run?

-Download the ML-Agents v0.5 Github Project and copy the Assets/ML-Agents/ folder to Monstertrainer/Assets.
+Download the ML-Agents v0.5 Github Project and copy its Assets/ML-Agents folder to Monstertrainer/Assets.